SajavaC/SalesDB/README.md

 ## SQL Reports

-This database follows a three-stage workflow that transforms raw sales data into information that supports day-to-day supply chain decisions.
+This database follows a three-stage workflow that transforms raw sales data into information that supports supply chain and operation decisions.

 ### Stage 1: Data Preparation & Validation